Kieninger RU Series clock movement

 Obsolete 93cm and 36mm hand shaft unit alternatives

 The Kieninger RK series is no longer available with the 36mm hand shaft length and 93cm pendulum length.
-They are not made and there are none in the country at this time.
-We do have some options however, which are in the list below.
+Unfortunately, these items are currently out of production and no stock is available within the country.
+However, we have some alternative options in the list below.

 RK with 48mm hand shaft and 93cm (RK034)

 This is the same unit but with a longer hand shaft length.
-That is the shaft that the hands go on, will be 12mm longer than the 36mm hand shaft unit, making it 48mm long instead.
+This is the part that the hands go on.
+It will be 12mm longer than the 36mm hand shaft unit.
+Thus making it 48mm long.

 Dial modification and mounting method